Playing Politics. Playing Games for the Practical Experience of Rational Choice Theoretical Concepts according to Michael Laver

 MA (MASS, European Studies): Praxismodul / Modul Politik & Kultur/ Optionsmodul

 WED 17th June 2020 from 6 – 9pm Introductory Online session (mandatory)

 FRI 10th July — SUN 12th July 2020 from 10am-5pm Online Sessions (all mandatory)

 Curiousity for a different seminar format and playing games.
 Commitment for active participation, self responsibility and self organisation.
 Good command in English.

 Students have to write a short motivational letter why they would like to participate on the simulation game, and to indicate whether they are BA-students or MA-students.
 Therefore, prior application is mandatory via email: firstname.lastname@example.org or with the contact form here.
 Deadline for sending motivation for participation is FRI 31st October 2019.
 The winners will be informed in time.

 Students from both, Bachalor and Master degree are welcome.
 Differing requirements are taken into account by the lecturer.

-All questions on seminar details and certificate/grade requirements will be discussed at the first session, on MON 5th November 2018 from 6 – 9pm.
+All questions on seminar details and grade requirements will be discussed at the first session (introductory session).
 And, there will be given a short intro by the lecturer on the development of research designs for doing empirical research and on writing scientific texts (excerpts, assignments).

 Grading: 3 | 6 ECTS